El-oan/personal_website/README.md

 # Website

 This is the repository for my personal website.
 It is publicily available.
+Made with help from Claude.
+The favicon was made with Illustrator.

-The link to access the website is: eloantourtelier.com
+The website is accessible at: www.eloantourtelier.com